axel-paillaud/inventorio/README.md

 ## Local setup

-Unix-like system required, or WSL on Windows (see [WSL Install](https://learn.microsoft.com/en-us/windows/wsl/install)).
+Unix-like system is required, or use WSL on Windows (see [WSL Install](https://learn.microsoft.com/en-us/windows/wsl/install)).

 ### Requirements